 ¼ cup flat leaf parsley, finely chopped

 ½ cup fresh spinach, torn in pieces

-1 tsp fresh lemon peel, very finely chopped
+1 tsp fresh lemon zest, very finely chopped

 2 Tbsp lemon juice